cmsjade5000/Vault966R2/README.md

 `pytest -m integration`.
 They will be skipped automatically when a Postgres `DATABASE_URL` is not configured.

-## Debugging and observability

-- Each request gets an `X-Request-ID` (client-supplied or generated) and the same value is echoed in responses.
-- Structured JSON logs (`vault966` logger) include method, path, status, duration, and `request_id`.
-Tail them while debugging: `uvicorn api.main:app --reload | jq`.
-- Errors return JSON with `error_code`, `message`, and `request_id`, making it easy to correlate with logs without exposing request bodies.

 ## Generating API clients

 ```bash